xldenis/dynamit/README.md

 This guide assumes you already have ruby 2.0.0 installed.

-If you are on Ubuntu, you can follow this guide: http://stackoverflow.com/questions/9056008/installed-ruby-1-9-3-with-rvm-but-command-line-doesnt-show-ruby-v/9056395#9056395
+If you are on Ubuntu, you can follow this [guide](http://stackoverflow.com/questions/9056008/installed-ruby-1-9-3-with-rvm-but-command-line-doesnt-show-ruby-v/9056395#9056395 "Ruby fix on Ubuntu").

 clone the repo in the folder of your choice whith this command :